mpaolino/sqlite-execute-module/README.md

 Usage
 -----
-If you somehow manage to find an instance that does allow it and you can put this file somewhere were the process using the SQLite DB can reach, then you can load it with and injection, like:
+If you somehow manage to find an instance that does allow it and you can put this file somewhere were the process using the SQLite DB can reach, then you can load it with an injection, like:

 ```SQL